$0 Northwest Territories Homeschool Quick-Start Checklist

 Depth, not just breadth — a few strong examples showing real understanding are more persuasive than a pile of completed worksheets.
 Include at least one piece of work that shows the student can apply the knowledge, not just recall it.

 If the learning happened in part through practical experience — a student who learned applied physics through mechanics work, or who learned Statistics through a serious data project — document that connection explicitly.
-Principals can be more flexible in their assessment of learning evidence than many parents expect.
+Ask how practical evidence will be considered under the agreed assessment method.

 The NWT Curriculum Transition and Challenge Exams